crebello711/Project_2/README.md

 ![Process](Resources/Picture1.png)

 * We extracted data from Kaggle's database of Covid-19 vaccination data doing an API pull request and a read function in python.
 The data was cleaned and extracted into  two dataframes.
-To review script please click [Joint_Notebook.ipynb](Joint_Notebook.ipynb.ipynb)
+To review script please click [Joint_Notebook](Joint_Notebook.ipynb.ipynb)

 * Next we loaded those dataframe into postgresql using SQLAlchemy.